 Regarding the economic content of such mechanisms, the first candidate is, of course, an improvement in financial literacy which enables individuals to make better financial decisions.

 Evidence on this possible causal pathway has been documented in recent studies (cf. Fort et al., 2016; Sayinzoga et al., 2016) and also seems to be supported by a larger sample of experimental work (see Kaiser and Menkhoff 2017, p.617).
 However, it is a robust insight of (financial) education research that a good transfer of knowledge into behavior is fostered by additional elements (cf. Carpena et al., 2011, 2017).
-Generally, evidence shows in this respect that better self-control, and in line with it also future-oriented time-preferences, seem to be associated with more savings (e.g. Ashraf et al., 2006).
-Finally, financial confidence and attitudes play an important role in financial behavior which explains why parental education or socialization has clear effects on financial behavior (e.g. Grohmann et al., 2015).
-Overall, there may be three main mechanisms at work which we analyze in the following, i.e. financial literacy, self-control and financial confidence.
+Generally, evidence shows in this respect that better self-control, and in line with it also future-oriented time-preferences, seem to be associated with more savings (cf. Ashraf et al., 2006).
+Finally, financial confidence and attitudes play an important role in financial behavior (e.g. Grohmann et al., 2015).
+Overall, there seem to be three main mechanisms at work which we analyze in the following, i.e. financial literacy, self-control and financial confidence.